 Virtual Private Network (VPN) - A VPN is a secure connection to the internet using encryption to transmit sensitive data.

 Data Encryption - Data encryption makes data useless to cyber-attacks by criminals when it's made unreadable by cryptography.
-Only the intended recipient of the data can de-code the information.
-Any system that stores and or processes credit cards must encrypt the data to ensure PCI compliance.
-SEE Cryptography
+Only the intended recipient of the data can decode the information.
+Any system that stores and/or processes credit cards must encrypt the data to ensure PCI compliance.

 Tokenization - Similar to encryption, tokenization takes the primary account number (PAN) and issues a different number called a token.
 If your data is hacked by cyber-criminals, they will have no use for the tokens.

 By understanding these Top 40 credit card processing terms, you can be a more informed merchant and better understand how to secure the best solutions that will meet your unique operational needs.
 However, the terms alone are only one piece of the puzzle.
-For further reading, you may want to see the Who's Who of Payment Processing.
 You may find that you need industry experts to help guide you in navigating the complicated industry of payment processing.
 REPAY assists with this process, and our helpful industry experts are standing by for your free discovery.
-REPAY functions as a credit card processing service provider/merchant service provider (MSP), ISV, integrations developer, and gateway so that our merchants can have all their payment needs met under one roof and with a much lower cost.
-Our emphasis on customer support and low fees ensures that our merchants get the most from their card processing experience.
-Our commitment to transparency while providing the best business processing solutions help us to help thousands of merchants just like you.
+REPAY functions as a credit card processing service provider/merchant service provider (MSP), ISV, integrations developer and gateway so that our merchants can have all their payment needs met under one roof and at a much lower cost.
+Our emphasis on customer support ensures that our merchants get the most from their card processing experience.
+Our commitment to transparency while providing the best business processing solutions helps us to help thousands of merchants just like you.